Lille Stesichorus: Discovery

-There was no record of title or author but the Doric dialect, the meter and overall style suggested that it was probably a work of Stesichorus, sometime in the first half of the 6th century BC.
-His authorship however was promptly questioned by Bollack et al. (see References) and Parsons also was sceptical, noting the Homeric cliches and "drab, repetitious flaccidity" of the verse.
-Martin Litchfield West then presented the case in favour of Stesichorus, even turning Parson's arguments on their head and winning over Parsons himself, since ancient commentators had noted the same characteristics that Parsons had found fault with: Stesichorus could be long-winded and flaccid (redundat et effunditur, Quintilian 10.1.62) and "most Homeric" (Όμερικώτατος, Longinus 13.3).
+There was no record of a title or author, but the Doric dialect, meter, and overall style suggested that it was probably a work of Stesichorus, written sometime in the first half of the 6th century BC.
+His authorship was promptly questioned by Bollack et al., and Parsons also was skeptical, noting the Homeric cliches and the "drab, repetitious flaccidity" of the verse.
+Martin Litchfield West then presented the case in favour of Stesichorus, even turning Parsons' arguments on their head and winning over Parsons himself.
+Ancient commentators had noted the same characteristics that Parsons had found fault with: Stesichorus could be long-winded and flaccid (redundat et effunditur, Quintilian 10.1.62) and "most Homeric" (Ὁμηρικώτατος, Longinus 13.3).
 However, West was careful not to endorse Parson's low opinion of the fragment's artistic quality.